Nokia: Nokia Technologies

-Nokia Technologies is a division of Nokia that develops consumer products and licenses technology including the Nokia brand.
-Its focuses are imaging, sensing, wireless connectivity, power management and materials, and other areas such as the IP licensing program.
+Nokia Technologies (formerly Nokia Advanced Technologies) is a division of Nokia that develops consumer products and licenses technology including the Nokia brand.
+Its focuses are imaging, sensing, wireless connectivity, power management and materials, and other areas such as the IP licensing and patenting program.
 It consists of three labs: Radio Systems Lab, in areas of radio access, wireless local connectivity and radio implementation; Media Technologies Lab, in areas of multimedia and interaction; and Sensor and Material Technologies Lab, in areas of advanced sensing solutions, interaction methods, nanotechnologies and quantum technologies.
 Nokia Technologies also provides public participation in its development through the Invent with Nokia program.
 It was created in 2014 following a restructuring of Nokia Corporation.

 In November 2014, Nokia Technologies launched its first product, the Nokia N1 tablet computer.
 In July 2015, Nokia Technologies introduced a VR camera called OZO, designed for professional content creators and developed in Tampere, Finland.
 With its 8 synchronized shutter sensors and 8 microphones, the product can capture stereoscopic 3D video and spatial audio.
 Production of the OZO camera was discontinued in 2017, but the immersive audio software technologies continue under the Nokia OZO brand, still keeping Nokia in the virtual reality market.

 On 31 August 2016, Ramzi Haidamus announced he would be stepping down from his position as president of Nokia Technologies.
 Brad Rodrigues, previously head of strategy and business development, assumed the role of interim president.
 On 30 June 2017, Gregory Lee, previously CEO of Samsung Electronics in North America, was appointed Nokia Technologies CEO and president.